PolycarbonateLanguage/.github/profile/README.md

 ```

 We then define both those 1's to be defined using our definition of `1` above.
-This definition is required to be written in order for the reader to understand the concept of recursion in this language.
+This definition is required to be written in order for the reader to understand the concept of self-ref variables.

 <br>